rcya1/rcya1.github.io/_posts/math/recurrences/2021-05-10-recurrences.md

 $$a_n = 3^n + n3^{n-1}$$

-Therefore, let's say we wanted to calculate $a_100$.
-Rather than plug and chug through all $100$ values of $a_n$, we can instead just plug in and quickly learn that $a_100 = 3^{100} + 100 * 3^{99}$.
+Therefore, let's say we wanted to calculate $a_{100}$.
+Rather than plug and chug through all $100$ values of $a_n$, we can instead just plug in and quickly learn that $a_{100} = 3^{100} + 100 * 3^{99}$.
 In this case, the simple closed form expression is much simpler and faster than bashing through the values of $a_n$.

 In the next two sections, we'll talk about how to derive these closed form expressions for any linear recurrence.
 We'll first discuss homogenous recurrences since solving them is much simpler and more systematic than solving non-homogenous recurrences.

 ## Solving Homogenous Recurrences

 As a recap of what it means for a linear recurrence to be homogenous, a homogenous linear recurrence does not contain any terms besides $a_n$ in its recurrence relation.
 In particular, this means that there can be no constant coefficients or any terms that involve $n$ directly inside of the recurrence relation.
-See [Homogenous vs Non-Homogenous](#Homogenous-vs-Non-Homogenous) for more details.
+See *Homogenous vs Non-Homogenous* for more details.

 To solve these recurrences, we'll first construct something known as the characteristic polynomial and characteristic equation of the recurrence relation.